 5. FAMILY DESTINATION

 I like to think of the Smokies as the wholesome Vegas of the South.
 Drive down Pigeon Forge’s Parkway—especially at night—and you’ll understand what I’m talking about.
-What I love is not only will you have plenty to do (see below for more), but also there are so many great places to stay for families.
+What I love is not only will you have plenty to do (see below for more), but also there are so many great places for families to stay.
 My favorite is Dollywood’s DreamMore Resort and Spa: from nightly bedtime stories by the fireplace to fire pits for roasting s’mores, to TimeSaver passes and door-to-door transportation to Dollywood (and Dollywood’s Splash Country when it’s open), relaxing comes easy.
 When my family needs a true mountain getaway, I like to book a stay in one of Dollywood’s Smoky Mountain Cabins because of their amenities and convenience to area attractions.

 6. ENDLESS ENTERTAINMENT